 1. Carefully place the microwave on top of the range.

 Tip: It is recommended that you place a piece of cardboard or a towel/drop cloth between the two units to prevent scratching or damage.

 2. Slide the unit toward the back of the range until it stops.
 Align the lower back edge of the microwave with the mounting plate, then thread the power supply cord through the hole made in the bottom of the top cabinet.

 3. Hang the oven on the lower edge of the mounting plate, then rotate the unit upward.
 Take care that the power cord can clear the edge of the hole as the oven is rotated upward.

 Tip: In the case of a non-recessed bottom in the top cabinet, the hole for the cord may need to be enlarged.

-4. Tighten the two unit mounting screws located in the grease filter openings.
-Next, you will need to install the grease filters by fitting into the opening.
+4. Tighten the two-unit mounting screws located in the grease filter openings.
+Next, you will need to install the grease filters by fitting them into the opening.
 Push back and up into place.

 5. Use the screws and washers provided to attach the unit to the top cabinet.